Iwasawa theory and p-adic L-functions over $\mathbf{Z}_p^2$-extensions: Local and global Iwasawa cohomology

 \section{Local and global Iwasawa cohomology}

-In this section, we prove some results on the structure of inverse limits of cohomology groups for $p$-adic representations in towers of representations of local and global fields, generalising well-known results for cyclotomic towers.
+In this section, we shall recall some results on the structure of Iwasawa cohomology groups of $p$-adic Galois representations over towers of representations of local and global fields.
+These are generalizations of well-known results for cyclotomic towers due to Perrin-Riou (cf.~\cite[\S 2]{perrinriou92}); much more general results have since been obtained by Nekovar \cite{nekovar06} and we briefly indicate how to derive the results we need from those of \emph{op.cit.}.